 Adverse events have not been observed in animal reproduction studies with capsaicin patch or liquid.
-Systemic absorption is limited following topical administration of the patch; plasma concentrations are below the limit of detection 3-6 hours after the patch is removed.
+Systemic absorption is limited following topical administration of the patch; plasma concentrations are below the limit of detection 3 to 6 hours after the patch is removed.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience burning or stinging sensation.
-Have patient report immediately to prescriber dyspnea, dysphagia, severe skin irritation, significant dizziness, or syncope (HCAHPS).
+• Patient may experience itching, scaling, or stinging sensation.
+Have patient report immediately to prescriber shortness of breath, dysphagia, severe skin irritation, or severe burning or burning that does not go away (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.